 The Butterpaper forum is closing tomorrow (20/12/24).
-It’s been quite for the past decade, with the advent of social media, and now the software that ran the forum has been discontinued.
+It’s been quiet for the past decade, with the advent of social media, and now the software that ran the forum has been discontinued.
 So it’s reached a dead end.

 19.12.24 in random-debris forums